microsoft/Power-Fx/docs/regular-expressions.md

 The [**IsMatch**, **Match**, and **MatchAll** functions](reference/function-ismatch.md) are used to extract and validate patterns in text.
 The pattern they use is called a [regular expression](https://en.wikipedia.org/wiki/Regular_expression).

-Regular expressions have a long history, are very powerful, are available in many programming languages, and used for a wide variety of purposes.
+Regular expressions are very powerful and are used for a wide variety of purposes.
 They also often look like a random sequence of punctuation marks.
 This article doesn't describe all aspects of regular expressions, but a wealth of information, tutorials, and tools are available online.

+Regular expressions have a long history and are available in many programming languages.
 Every programming language has its own dialect of regular expressions and there are few standards.
 As much as possible, we would like the same regular expression to give the same result across all Power Fx implementations.
 That isn't easy to accomplish as Power Fx runs on top of JavaScript and .NET which have significant differences.
 To accommodate running on different platforms, Power Fx regular expressions are limited to a subset of features that are widely supported across the industry.

+As a result, some regular expressions that may work in other environments will be blocked in Power Fx.
 Power Fx will produce an authoring time error when unsupported features are encountered.
-This is one of the reasons that the regular expression and options must be a authoring time constant and not dynamic (for example, provided in a variable).
+This is one of the reasons that the regular expression and options must be an authoring time constant and not dynamic (for example, provided in a variable).

 ## Supported features